ellenhp/liminality/README.md

 After the sequence number, delivery offer packets contain a flat list of message IDs, each of which contains a 32-byte big-endian representation of a scalar `sₘ` and a 32-byte compressed representation of a point `Pₘ` in the Ristretto group of Curve25519.
 Critically, delivery offers do **not** convey original message IDs verbatim.

-Instead, nodes offering delivery will choose a scalar `s₀ ∈ 𝕫` using a CPRNG and compute a new scalar `s = sₘ * s₀`.
-Then, they compute a point `P = Pₘ * s`.
-These computations yield a new message ID that maintains the verifiability properties of the original message ID only for those who know the message ID's session point.
+Instead, nodes offering delivery will choose a scalar `s ∈ 𝕫` using a CPRNG and compute a new scalar `s' = sₘ * s`.
+Then, they compute a point `P = Pₘ * s'`.
+These computations yield a new message ID that maintains the verifiability properties of the original message ID only for those who know the message ID's original value of `s₀`.

 #### Verification of delivery offers

 For any channel `ch`, the handshake hash and the recipient's public key are known to both sender and receiver.
-With that information, the receiver can determine if the session point used to create the original message ID matches their session point for `ch`.
+With that information, the receiver can determine if the `s₀` used to create the original message ID matches any of the expected values for `ch`.

 When a node receives a delivery offer, it will test the message ID against each of its open channels by following these steps:
-1. It will derive `s₀` from a channel's handshake hash, its public key and the number of hours since the unix epoch.
-Implementations should perform this test several times, each with a different value for the timestamp.
-Implementations should go back at least 12 hours to ensure they don't miss deliveries of older messages.
+1. It will derive a set of possibile scalar values `S` from a channel's handshake hash, its public key and the number of hours since the unix epoch.
+Implementations with RTCs should generate a scalar for at least the previous 24 hours.
+It will also add to `S` at least 64 messages before and after the most recent message seq value it has received on the channel `ch`.
+2. Perform steps 3-4 for each `s₀ ∈ S`.
-2. It will compute `s = sₘ * s₀`.
+3. Compute `s = sₘ * s₀`.
-3. The node will compute `P = s * base` where `base` is the curve's base point.
+4. Compute `P = s * base` where `base` is the curve's base point.
-If `P` equals `Pₘ`, the message on offer belongs to the tested channel, and the recipient will issue a message request packet.
+5. If `P` equals `Pₘ`, the message on offer belongs to the tested channel, and the recipient will exit and issue a message request packet.

 ### Message request packets